microsoft/winget-cli/doc/WinGetConfigure.md

 ### Help

 With the experimental "configure" feature enabled you can query for help with either `winget configure show -?` or `winget configure show --help` for the show sub command.
 You can get help for the configure command using `winget configure -?` or `winget configure --help`.

-## Known Issues
-The JSON schema references the "properties" keyword and that causes an error to be displayed when viewing the configuration file in Visual Studio Code with the YAML plugin.